 The Pareto optimal concept is introduced here in order to clarify the selection of weighting factors.
-This concept requires optimisation of different control objectives, known as multi-objective optimization, and in general there is no single optimal solution, instead a set of possible solutions exits called a Pareto optimal front [Su and Hou, 2008, Zhang et al. 2011].
+This concept requires optimisation of different control objectives, known as multi-objective optimization, and in general there is no single optimal solution, instead a set of possible solutions exits called a Pareto optimal front (Su & Hou, 2008; Zhang, Wu, Xing, & Hu 2011).
 Which solution is chosen from the front depends on the weights that are given to the different objectives.